 Reflecting the demands placed on policy makers, employers, and public services, we rely on an integrated approach to research and the issues affecting individuals, communities and populations.
 This helps us to deliver successful collaborative research and knowledge exchange projects across our extensive regional, national and international networks.

 The Faculty of Health, Psychology and Social Care at Manchester Met is home to an active and thriving postgraduate research student community.

 We have over 80 current PhD students completing their research on a full- or part-time basis at Manchester Met.
 Our research community is an eclectic mix of new and experienced researchers, practitioners and experts from a wide range of countries, bringing an international aspect to our work.

-Research activity in the Faculty and Research Institute centres around seven broad areas:
+Research activity in the Faculty of Health, Psychology and Social Care and Research Institute centres around seven broad areas:

-We are interested in developing research projects and activites which inform policy, challenge practice, celebrate diversity, are ethically driven and work within the wider framework of health, psychology and social care.
+We are interested in developing research projects and activities that inform policy, challenge practice, celebrate diversity, are ethically driven, and work within the wider framework of health, psychology, and social care.

 We currently offer a range of research degree programmes at master’s and doctoral level.
 These include MPhil, MRes, and PhD routes across a variety of specialisms and levels of expertise, from those new to research through to experienced practitioners and those wishing to undertake doctoral level research.